 We've seen the effects a wish can have on a seriously ill child: from creating incredible memories, building confidence and bringing happiness, to providing respite from the daily struggles that come with a critical illness.
 We know what wishes can give, and this is the driving force behind why we continue to do what we do.

 But we can't make these life-changing experiences happen without the generosity of people like you.
 See how you can help

-We're still based in Camberley today.
-And volunteers are still at the heart of our organisation – their kind support has helped us grant more than 11,000 magical wishes to date.
+Volunteers are still at the heart of our organisation – their kind support has helped us grant more than 12,000 life-changing wishes to date.
 But we need your help to keep granting more.
-Find out how you can become a volunteer or other ways you can support us, or read about some of the magical wishes we've granted.
+Find out how you can become a volunteer or other ways you can support us, or read about some of the wishes we've granted.